+\mathcal{J}

-1. The following providers are eligible for payment for program closures:
+The following providers are eligible for payment for program closures:

-\checkmark Day care center
+☐ Day care center

-Group family day care
+☐ Group family day care

-Family day care
+☐ Family day care

 Legally-exempt group

-\checkmark School-age child care
+School-age child care

-2. The d intent. istrict will only pay for program closures to providers with which the district has a contract or letter of
+2. The district will only pay for program closures to providers with which the district has a contract or letter of intent.

-Yes
+O Yes

-0 No
+O No

-3. Enter five days the number of days allowed for program closures (maximum allowable time for program closures is s):
+3. Enter the number of days allowed for program closures (maximum allowable time for program closures is five days):

-5

-4. List th ne allowable program closures for which the district will provide payment.
+4. List the allowable program closures for which the district will provide payment.

-anksgiving, Christmas Day, New Year's Day.
-State of Emergency when parent/guardian is scheduled work or participate in an approved activity

-Note : Legally-exempt family child care and in-home child care providers are not allowed to be reimbursed for program closures.
+Note: Legally-exempt family child care and in-home child care providers are not allowed to be reimbursed for program closures.

-Enha endix T: Transportation, Differential Payment Rates, anced Market Rate for Legally-Exempt Providers, ally-Exempt Programs, and Sleep
+Appendix T: Transportation, Differential Payment Rates, Enhanced Market Rate for Legally-Exempt Providers, Legally-Exempt Programs, and Sleep

-1. Are th nere circumstances where the district will reimburse for transportation?
+1. Are there circumstances where the district will reimburse for transportation?

 No

-\circ Yes
+O Yes

-use to re your dis in the W district will reimburse for transportation, describe any circumstances and limitations the district will eimburse.
-Include what type of transportation will be reimbursed (public and/or private) and how much trict will pay (per mile or trip).
-Note that if the district is paying for transportation, the Program Matrix /elfare Management System (WMS) should reflect this choice.
+2. If the district will reimburse for transportation, describe any circumstances and limitations the district will use to reimburse.
+Include what type of transportation will be reimbursed (public and/or private) and how much

-N/A
+your district will pay (per mile or trip).
+Note that if the district is paying for transportation, the Program Matrix in the Welfare Management System (WMS) should reflect this choice.